gelic-idealab/design-critique/Instructions/Student-During-Session-PC-VR.md

 1. Sign into Zoom and do a mic and speaker check
 1. Open Firefox and log into Komodo
-2. Go to session and enter it
+2. Go to the session and check if your garment and mood board are there
+3. Start the session
-3. Put on your VR headset and make sure you are in Komodo
+4. Put on your VR headset and make sure you are in Komodo
-4. Learn to use Komodo
+5. Learn to use Komodo

 ___